LorenzoJoquino/Physics215Project_CompSensGroup/README.md

-# Signal reconstruction at sub-Nyquist Frequencies
+## Signal reconstruction at sub-Nyquist Frequencies
-members: Matt Bagnes, Lorenzo Joquino
+Matt Bagnes, Lorenzo Joquino

 1. To achieve accurate sampling of a signal, the sampling frequency must be at least twice as high as the highest relevant frequency in the signal - this is called the Nyquist Frequency.
 2. However, using a random sampling approach, we can **reduce sampling frequency** while still getting **accurate signal reconstruction**.
 This is very useful in **reducing cost for storing data**.
 3. Our project tests the **limits** of this method of signal reconstruction.

-## General Approach
+### General Approach

-1. Random sampling - the Nyquist Frequency condition applied to sampling at uniform spacing.
-When sampling is randomized, we can capture both short-term \(high frequency\) and long-term \(low frequency\) behavior of the signal.
+1. Random sampling - the Nyquist Frequency condition applies to uniformly-spaced sampling.
+Random-location sampling captures both short-term \(high frequency\) and long-term \(low frequency\) behavior of the signal.
-2. Basis Functions - We can express a signal as a weighted sum of cosine waves of varying frequencies.
-We solve for these weights through linear algebra when we reconstruct our signal
+2. Basis Functions - Signals can be expressed as a weighted sum of cosine waves of varying frequencies.
+We solve for these weights through linear algebra with the *discrete cosine transform*.
-3. Code - we use code by Steve Brunton from the book Data Driven Science and Engineering .
+3. Code - we reference code by Steve Brunton from the book Data Driven Science and Engineering.

-## Key Highlights
+### Key Highlights

 1. For single-frequency waves accurate reconstruction by random sampling can be performed at sampling frequencies 10 times fewer than the original signal's frequency.